 A Bit About Me.

-Throughout my career, I've had the great pleasure of working with some of the most renown brands in culture (Apple, Nike, McDonald's, Bud Light) and launch creative work like the Cliff Paul Campaign for State Farm, the Made In America Music Festival for Budweiser, and the Brooklyn Nets' move from NJ to NY.
+Throughout my career, I've had the great privilege of working with some of the biggest brands in the world (Apple, Nike, Beyoncé, McDonald's, Anheuser-Busch) and launch culturally contagious work like the Cliff Paul Campaign for State Farm, the Made In America Music Festival for Budweiser, and the Brooklyn Nets' move from NJ to NY.
 I was also fortunate enough to be recognized as Advertising Age's "40 Under 40", receive the Michigan Ross Teaching Impact Award for faculty, and be nominated for The Golden Apple Award for Excellence in Teaching & Leadership.

 A Bit About My Practice.